stan-alam/ReactWorkspace/patternsBestPractice/chap01/notes.md

 	and React Native on mobile devices.
 Running React inside HTML page does not require any package manager or complex operation.If you do not include the react-DOM

+For a simple UI, the developer could just use createElement and, only when building something more complex they would include a transpiler to enable JSX and covert it into JS.

+Also the developer will add a router to handle different page views. *as the app grows in complexity.

+# React CLI tool: npm install --save create-react-app